OpenGVLab/InternVL/README.md

 - `2024/07/04`: 🚀 We release the [InternVL2 series](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e).
 InternVL2-Pro achieved a 62.0% accuracy on the MMMU benchmark, matching the performance of leading closed-source commercial models like GPT-4o.
 The free API of this model can be applied by filling ([application form](https://docs.google.com/forms/d/e/1FAIpQLSfMCzhPr1OOEKau_6jwTU0EiZMSFckDo-HMlc_hUudhF_97rw/viewform?usp=sf_link)) / ([申请表](https://wj.qq.com/s2/14910502/25a4/)).
 Other models are available at [HF link](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e).
 - `2024/06/19`: We propose Needle In A Multimodal Haystack ([MM-NIAH](https://github.com/OpenGVLab/MM-NIAH)), the first benchmark designed to systematically evaluate the capability of existing MLLMs to comprehend long multimodal documents.
 - `2024/05/30`: We release [ShareGPT-4o](https://sharegpt4o.github.io/), a large-scale dataset that we plan to open-source with 200K images, 10K videos, and 10K audios with detailed descriptions.
-- `2024/05/29`: We release the Mini-InternVL series, which includes two chat models: [Mini-InternVL-Chat-2B-V1-5](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-2B-V1-5) and [Mini-InternVL-Chat-4B-V1-5](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-4B-V1-5).
-These models achieve impressive performance with minimal size: the 2B model delivers 80% of the performance with only 8% of the model size, and the 4B model achieves 90% of the performance with just 16% of the model size.
-For more details, please check our [blog](https://internvl.github.io/blog/2024-05-25-Mini-InternVL-1.5/).
 - `2024/05/28`: Thanks to the [lmdeploy](https://github.com/InternLM/lmdeploy) team for providing AWQ quantization support.
 The 4-bit model is available at [OpenGVLab/InternVL-Chat-V1-5-AWQ](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-5-AWQ).
 - `2024/05/13`: InternVL 1.0 can now be used as the [text encoder](https://huggingface.co/OpenGVLab/InternVL-14B-224px) for diffusion models to support multilingual generation natively in over 110 languages worldwide.
 See [MuLan](https://github.com/mulanai/MuLan) for more details.
 - `2024/04/18`: InternVL-Chat-V1-5 has been released at [HF link](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-5), approaching the performance of GPT-4V and Gemini Pro on various benchmarks like MMMU, DocVQA, ChartQA, MathVista, etc.